B6rnard/Phone-counter-YOLO/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 33 images.
+The dataset includes 37 images.
-Objects are annotated in YOLOv11 format.
+Phones are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
-* Resize to 640x640 (Stretch)

 No image augmentation techniques were applied.